circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 6. Add the public key to Heroku on the <https://dashboard.heroku.com/account> screen.

-7. Add a `deploy` job with `run` steps and a workflow section similar to the following example in your `config.yml` file:
+7. Add a job with `run` steps and a workflow section similar to the following example in your `config.yml` file:

      ```
-     deploy:
+     deploy-job:
        docker:
          - image: my-image
        working_directory: /tmp/my-project